-The work of the Commission is to thoroughly assess the current state of inclusive education, to research best practices, and to provide credible recommendations.
+The work of the Commission is to thoroughly assess the current state of inclusive education, to research best practices, and to provide credible recommendations that will help shape a new model of Inclusive Education in Nova Scotia.
 Ultimately, the level of meaningful change that is achieved for Nova Scotia students will determine our success.

 What is the timeline for consultations?

 Consultations have started.
 Click here to find out how you can take part.

 Who will be consulted and how?